How much does a shipping container home cost?

 Shipping container cost

-A shipping container costs $1,200 to $10,000, depending on the size and if it’s new or used.
+A shipping container costs $1,700 to $8,200 on average, depending on the size, condition, and features.
 A single container can be used to build a tiny home, or multiple containers can be stacked on top of each other or placed side-by-side to create a larger home.

 Shipping container cost by size